Data Protection (GDPR)

 Data Protection is and always has been important to us at St. George’s and we take data security and confidentiality very seriously.

-Data Protection procedures are changing under new regulations called GDPR which come into force on 25th May 2018 as the Data Protection Act 2018.
+Data Protection procedures changed under new regulations called GDPR which came into force on 25th May 2018 as the Data Protection Act 2018.